-Technical founders tend to dismiss storytelling, and the usual reasons are fair.
-The version they have seen is performative: the LinkedIn post with forced vulnerability, the keynote with a three-act structure borrowed from a screenwriting book, the origin story rehearsed in front of a mirror.
+Technical founders and leaders often default to letting someone else tell the company's story.
+The marketing team.
+The sales lead.
+A more public-facing co-founder.
+The reasons are usually fair.
+The version of storytelling they have seen is performative.
+Vulnerable LinkedIn posts.
+Keynotes with three-act structure borrowed from a screenwriting book.
+Origin stories rehearsed in a mirror.
 None of that reads as honest to an engineer.

-The craft underneath is different.
-It is closer to a well-written post-mortem than a TED talk.
+The instinct to dismiss it is correct.
+The version that earns the dismissal is not the only version.
+The craft underneath is closer to a well-written post-mortem than a TED talk.
 Stripped of the theatre, founder storytelling is a structured way of putting decisions, tradeoffs, and changes of mind on record.
-That version of the work fits technical founders better than it fits almost anyone else.
+That register fits technical founders and technical leaders better than it fits almost anyone else.

 The habits that produce a clear RFC or a good incident review are the same habits that produce a story worth reading.